mesosphere/dcos-commons/frameworks/kafka/docs/managing.md

         $ dcos package install kafka -—options=options.json

 # Graceful Shutdown
-## Extend Kill Grace Period
+## Extend the Kill Grace Period

-Increase the `brokers.kill_grace_period` value via the DC/OS CLI, i.e. to `60`
+Increase the `brokers.kill_grace_period` value via the DC/OS CLI, i.e.,  to `60`
 seconds.
 This example assumes that the Kafka service instance is named `kafka`.

-During the reconfiguration, each of the Kafka broker tasks are restarted.
+During the configuration update, each of the Kafka broker tasks are restarted.
 During the shutdown portion of the task restart, the previous configuration value for `brokers.kill_grace_period` is in effect.
 Following the shutdown, each broker task is launched with the new effective configuration value.
-So, care should be taken to monitor the period of time that Kafka brokers are taking to cleanly shutdown.
-The relevant log entries are enumerated within [Configure](configure.md).
+Take care to monitor the amount of time Kafka brokers take to cleanly shutdown.
+Find the relevant log entries in the [Configure](configure.md) section.

 Create an options file `kafka-options.json` with the following content: